jon-turney/meson/docs/markdown/Reference-manual.md

    the master project, settings in subprojects are ignored.
 Project specific options are used normally even in subprojects.

+ - `languages` takes a string or array of strings listing the languages that the project uses for `native: false` (host machine) targets (the default).
+If present, there must be no language positional arguments. *Since 0.54.0*.

   - `license` takes a string or array of strings describing the license(s) the code is under.
 Usually this would be something like